TheRenegadeCoder/sample-programs-website/.github/CONTRIBUTING.md

 Please make sure that your article follows these guidelines:

 - All articles go in folders under `sources` folder, **not** the `docs` folder.
-The `docs` folder is used to generated the website.
+The `docs` folder is used to generate the website.
 - All articles are written using Markdown.
 If you are unfamiliar with this, please refer to [this guide][5].
 - If you use someone else's work, please cite your references.